ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/python/driver-api.md

 | session_timeout   | Number of seconds of inactivity before the identified by the session id will timeout and no longer be considered valid.
 Defaults to 60 seconds.                     |
 | wait_end_of_query | Buffers the entire response on the ClickHouse server.
 This setting is necessary to return summary information.
 It is set automatically when *send_progress*=*True*. |

-All other keyword args and interpreted as ClickHouse user settings for each request.
-Please see the full [ClickHouse documentation](https://clickhouse.com/docs/en/operations/settings/settings) for a complete list.
-Note that in most cases, users with *readonly*=*1* access cannot alter settings sent with a query, so ClickHouse Connect will drop such settings in the final request and log a warning.
+For other ClickHouse settings that can be sent with each query, see [the ClickHouse documentation](https://clickhouse.com/docs/en/operations/settings/settings).

 ### Client Creation Examples